Network-Adjusted Covariates for Community Detection

 \section{Simulation}

-Consider a large network with $n = 1000$ nodes and the number of covariates can be either small ($p = 20$) or large ($p = 600$).
+Consider a large network with $n = 1200$ nodes and the number of covariates can be either small ($p = 20$) or large ($p = 600$).
 We conduct 3 sets of simulation studies that focus on the effects on the estimation when: (1) the network changes; (2) the signal strength changes; and (3) the proportion of mis-specified nodes.

 We set up the baseline degree-corrected stochastic blockmodel with covariates as follows.
-The network has $K = 3$ communities and $\ell(i) = k$ with equal probability for $k = 1,2,3$.
-The intensity matrix $P$ is \be P = \left( \right). \ee The first two communities are dense where $\theta_i \sim Unif(0.3, 0.6)$ and Community 3 is sparse where $\theta_i \sim Unif(0.03, 0.06)$.
-Community 3 is so sparse that general network-based community detection methods always fail to recover it.
+The network has $K = 4$ communities and $\ell(i) = k$ with equal probability for $k = 1,2,3,4$.
+The first two are dense communities with $\theta_i \sim Unif(0.3, 0.5)$ and the last two are sparse communities with $\theta_i \sim Unif(0.03, 0.05)$.
+The intensity matrix $P$ is \be P = \left( \right). \ee